aleksander-mendoza/SolomonoffLib/README.md

 For example, the string `'a'` is an elements of formal language `{'a'}`, but writing those braces is cumbersome.
 The string `'01010101'` is an element of set `[0-1]*`.
 Moreover every string is an element of `.*`.

 The dot `.` stands for all possible symbols (except for `\0` which is not considered to be a "possible" symbol).

+    function3 = .* : 'ala' //rewrite anything to 'ala'

 Hence `.` is the alphabet ∑ and `\0` is assumed to be "some symbol outside of alphabet".
+In fact you can write `Σ` instead of `.`.
+They are both synonymous.

+    function3 = Σ* : 'ala' //rewrite anything to 'ala'

 The type `.*` is the top type.
 Every string belongs to it.
 Conversely there is also the bottom type, denoted with `#`.
 No string belongs to `#` (not even `\0`).
 Notice that strings containing `\0` live completely outside of this type hierarchy.

-    function2 = 'this function has no type, hence it defaults to .* ⨯ .*'
+    function2 = 'this function has no type, hence it defaults to Σ* ⨯ Σ*'

     function3 = .* : 'ala'
     function3 <: .* && .*  // type of function3